The Post-Covid World

-Even as some reopenings go into effect and vaccines are deployed, “normal” daily life is still far off for many.
+Even as some partial reopenings go into effect, “normal” daily life is still far off for many.
 It remains to be seen which new ways of working and living consumers wholeheartedly adapt to, and which ultimately become a vestige of the pandemic.

 This report was created with data from CB Insights’ emerging technology insights platform, which offers clarity into emerging tech and new business strategies through tools like: